-- results in poor balance, difficulty doing simple tasks, increased rates of falls
+- Poor balance, difficulty doing simple tasks, increased rates of falls

-- muscle/strength loss expedited by periods of inactivity/disuse due to injuries/weathers/life
+- Muscle/strength loss expedited by periods of inactivity/disuse

-- Net Muscle Protein Balance [Muscle Protein Synthesis (MPS) vs Muscle Protein breakdown] – Main determinant for muscle loss
+- Net Muscle Protein Balance, the difference between Muscle Protein Synthesis (MPS) vs Muscle Protein breakdown (MPB), is the main determinant for muscle loss

 - Resistance exercise is effective for building both muscle mass and strength even in the elderly

 - Endurance exercise has shown to improve blood sugar levels and cardiovascular fitness.
 And may have anabolic potential.

 For instance, one study reported a significant increase in quadriceps muscle volume and muscle power in older individuals who cycled for 20–45 min, at 60–80 % heart rate reserve, 3–4 times per week for 12 weeks (Harber et al. 2012).
 Similarly, older women who performed 12 weeks of progressive cycling showed increased quadriceps size (~12 %) and aerobic capacity (~30 %) (Harber et al. 2009).
 It is important to acknowledge that other studies have failed to detect an impact of aerobic exercise training on muscle mass in older adults (Short et al. 2004; Sipila and Suominen 1995).

 Increasing Muscle Protein Synthesis by optimizing protein intake